A Play in The Westchester Review!

 • Evening – all plays are performed in their individual rooms to rotating audiences who each watch a performance of each play

 I believe I was a playwright for this festival 7 times.
 I can’t even remember if that number is accurate.
 I wrote THE HISTORY OF US for Trafalgar24 2014.
 I was given the school library both to write and to set my play in.
-I was given pictures of the following two actors.
+I was given pictures of two actors (Christopher Kelk and Adriano Sobretodo Jr.).
 So I was locked into the library with two pictures and I had 8 hours to create a play that would be performed 6 times the following evening to 6 full houses!

 Knowing the works of these actors, I was IMMEDIATELY intimidated.
 I sat down and I got to work!
 I had to write SOMETHING worthy of these incredible actors!